 According to a 2018 national survey, 1 out 10 Argentines live with an impairment in their hearing, sight, or mobility.
 Alarmingly, 6 out of 10 don’t even have a disability certificate that documents their condition.

-Expected before the end of 2018, certification will be in place for women-owned business enterprises (WeConnect).
+Certification is in place for women-owned business enterprises (WeConnect).

 Talent Sourcing Resources

 REDI (Red por los Derechos de las Personas con Discapacidad; Network for the Rights of Persons with Disability) REDI is a cross-disabliity DPO/NGO whose main objective is to influence public policies on the rights of PwD, under the Social Model of Disability.
 REDI emerged in 1998 from the convergence of different organizations of PwD, PwD themselves, and their families and allies who were advocating for their inclusion as full subjects of law, some of them focusing on the right to work, other on the right to accessibility, etc. Promoting the fulfillment of the work quota for people with disabilities in the City of Buenos Aires. http://www.redi.org.ar/index.php?file=Quienes-somos/English-presentation.html